Wagan8r/essentials-kit/README.md

 projects.

 ### Properties
-There are several properties that are required to be defined in you `application.properties` file inorder to authenticate and authorize users.
+There are several properties that are required to be defined in your `application.properties` file in order to authenticate and authorize users.

 #### Token validators
 ##### Google